Reading Partners AmeriCorps Site Coordinator (2019-20)

-- Service Terms: AmeriCorps members serve full-time (approximately 40 hours/week) from August 2019 through June 2020, and must commit to a service term of 1700 hours over an 11-month period.
+- Service Terms: AmeriCorps members serve full-time (approximately 40 hours/week) from August 2019 through June or July, 2020, and must commit to a service term of 1700 hours over an 11-month period

 - Travel: AmeriCorps members regularly travel to school sites throughout the week, and need access to reliable transportation on a daily basis.
 AmeriCorps members also make occasional trips to regional offices and service day events.